subkrish/traffic_helper_platform/README.md

 To Run the Server:-

 1. Run the mongodb server on a terminal
-	-sudo mongod
+	> sudo mongod

-2. Open a seperate terminal window and run the flask server -python app.py
+2. Open a seperate terminal window and run the flask server
+	> python app.py

-3. A window will pop up which requires you to perform a 1 time login to your whatsapp account
+3. A window will pop up which requires you to perform a one-time login to your whatsapp account
-	- use your phone to login
+	> use your phone to login

 4. The server is setup and ready to serve at localhost:5000
-	- It can be accessed anywhere within the local network
+	> It can be accessed anywhere within the local network